 If you ever decide to buy a car in Thailand or ride your own motorbike, it’s important to stay on top of your road tax and always renew it on time.
 Besides planning for car tax and compulsory insurance, it’s wise to prepare for unexpected events like car accidents, natural disasters, or theft as these situations can be financially draining.

-Voluntary motorbike and car insurance helps reduce your financial risk by covering repair costs, medical expenses, and even bail costs if you’re at fault.
+Voluntary insurance helps reduce your financial risk by covering repair costs, medical expenses, and even bail costs if you’re at fault.
 At Roojai, we offer insurance that can save you up to 30% and you can get a quote in just 5 minutes.

 Keep up with the latest news, expat guides, insurance tips, and more by following Roojai on Facebook.
 You can also connect with us on LINE by adding our official ID: @roojai.